The Worldwide EV Report 2023

 The best countries to own an EV

 Taking second place as one of the best countries to own an EV is Germany, scoring 7.67 in our index.
-The country takes the top spot thanks to it having the highest purchase incentives, with the German government offering motorists over $9,000 off the price of a new EV.
-It also has one of the top 10 highest proportions of EV.
+The country takes the top spot thanks to it having the highest purchase incentives, with the German government offering motorists over $9,700 off the price of a new EV.

 The countries with the best tax incentives to buy an EV